Shreevikas-BJ/DataScience-ML-Project-Portfolio/README.md

 A GUI-based calculator developed using Tkinter in Python — handles both basic and scientific operations.

 ### 📊 Google Data Analytics Capstone - Cyclistic Case Study
-A complete end-to-end case study applying the Google Data Analytics Certificate methodology — analyzed bike-share data to provide strategic recommendations.
+A complete end-to-end case study applying the Google Data Analytics Certificate methodology, analyzed bike-share data to provide strategic recommendations.

 ### 💰 Cryptotracker
 Built a cryptocurrency price tracker that pulls real-time data from APIs to monitor current prices, market caps, and trends.

 ---

-## 🌟 What This Repository Represents
+## What This Repository Represents
 - 🔨 Practical, hands-on experience working with real-world datasets and challenges
 - 📚 Continuous learning in Python, SQL, Power BI, LangChain, and AI tools
 - 🧠 Applied problem-solving mindset focused on building scalable, impactful, and intelligent solutions